sefield/high-rising-city-artifact/README.md

 # High Rising City Artifact
 This repository contains the VISSOFT 2017 artifact for the following paper:

->Katsuya Ogami, Raula Gaikovina Kula, Hideaki Hata, Takashi Ishio, and Kenichi Matsumoto, ***"Using High-Rising Cities to Visualize Performance in Real-Time,"***.
+>Katsuya Ogami, Raula Gaikovina Kula, Hideaki Hata, Takashi Ishio, and Kenichi Matsumoto, "Using High-Rising Cities to Visualize Performance in Real-Time,".
 In Proc. of 5th IEEE Working Conference on Software Visualization (VISSOFT 2017), (to appear).

 ## Installation and Profiling a sample program: